-One of Nabal’s servants told Abigail about the situation.
+The story of David and Nabal continues when one of Nabal’s servants told Abigail about the situation.
 “Abigail acted quickly.
 She took two hundred loaves of bread, two skins of wine, five dressed sheep, five seahs of roasted grain, a hundred cakes of raisins and two hundred cakes of pressed figs, and loaded them on donkeys.
 Then she told her servants, ‘Go on ahead; I’ll follow you’” (1 Samuel 25:18–19).
 Abigail gave the provisions to David’s men, and her prudent action caused David and his men to bless her and return to their camp.
 Nabal, his family, and servants were saved through her actions, although Nabal was unaware of what his wife had done.

 Nabal got drunk that night, and Abigail still did not mention her activities to him.
 “Then in the morning, when Nabal was sober, his wife told him all these things, and his heart failed him and he became like a stone.
 About ten days later, the Lord struck Nabal and he died” (1 Samuel 25:37–38).